evertec/athmovil-javascript-api/README.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
 <script src="https://www.athmovil.com/api/js/athmovil.js"></script>
 ```
+*Notes:*

+* *ATH Móvil must be referenced at the bottom of the document since some variables need to be previously initialized.*
-*jQuery can be referenced on other locations.
+* *jQuery can be referenced on other locations.
 Downloaded versions can also be used.
 Version 3.3.1 or higher is required.*

 ## Usage
 To integrate ATH Móvil’s checkout process to your website follow these steps: